 The Cape Winelands are the longest wine route in the world running along the Garden Route from Cape Town to Port Elizabeth in South Africa

-The Drakensburg Mountains are the highest range in South Africa, a unique geological formation that distinguishes them from most other ranges in the world
+The Drakensburg Mountains are the country's highest range, a unique geological formation that distinguishes them from most other ranges in the world

-The Garden Route including the Cape Wineland and the Whale Coast is South Africa's most scenic self-drive route - see the map for full details
+The Garden Route including the Cape Wineland and the Whale Coast is the most scenic self-drive route - see the map for full details

 An epic landmark where the Battle of Isandlwana took place between Zulu and British in which the British suffered their biggest defeat in the Victorian era

-The cultural capital of South Africa Johannesburg is the largest city in South Africa with a fantastic airport for getting you out on safari
+The cultural capital, Johannesburg is the country's largest city with a fantastic airport for getting you out on safari

-Kruger National Park for South Africa's best big 5 safaris with accommodation info and a detailed map of where to stay
+Kruger National Park for the country's best big 5 safaris with accommodation info and a detailed map of where to stay

-With greater diversity than Kruger National Park and the Okavango Lake St Lucia is a world heritage site, it should be on any South African safari itinerary
+With greater diversity than Kruger National Park and the Okavango Lake St Lucia is a world heritage site, don't leave it off your safari itinerary

 With year round sunshine Limpopo Province is a great at any time of the year with access to Kruger National Park and bushveld landscapes